icanteven-code/api-excercise-project/README.md

 #### 03 Product - add price and promotion
 **Description**
-Often we would like to give a promotional price for a specific product, that's when we're using the `promoPrice` and `promoPercentage` fields. `promoPrice` should always be smaller than the normal `price` and you need your calculate `promoPercentage` based on the `promoPrice` vs. `price` and always return it as a Int, not a Flota - think about posibble rounding of the number.
+Often we would like to give a promotional price for a specific product, that's when we're using the `promoPrice` and `promoPercentage` fields - you need to add this both to your model in the server and to the response to our app. `promoPrice` should always be smaller than the normal `price` and you need your calculate `promoPercentage` based on the `promoPrice` vs. `price` and always return it as a Int, not a Flota - think about posibble rounding of the number.

 **Acceptance Criteria**
 - At least 3 products have a promotional price set
-- `promoPrice` and `promoPercentage` are added as fields to all products for `GET /products`
+- Every product returned by `GET /products` should contain the new fields `promoPrice` and `promoPercentage`
 - `promoPercentage` is calculated on the server and always an Integer